 How to Prune a Lime Tree the Right Way

-Having your own lime or citrus tree can allow you to make a great variety of refreshing drinks and deserts if you take care of it, such as delicious lime juice recipes.
+Having a lime or citrus tree can allow you to make a great variety of refreshing drinks and deserts if you take care of it, such as delicious lime juice recipes.
 Part of keeping it healthy and thriving is learning how to prune a lime tree the right way.

 Getting rid of old, diseased limbs makes way for strong ones to grow in their place so your tree can bear fruit for a long time to come.

 Growing trees is fun, but if you want to have delicious, seasonal citrus fruit right away, join the Craft Citrus Club!